rklaehn/rklaehn.github.io/_posts/2015-12-18-array-based-immutable-collections.md

 ## ArraySet

-The benchmarks compare creation, membership test, and bulk operations for `ArraySet[T]` with `scala.collection.immutable.SortedSet[T]` and `scala.collection.immutable.HashSet[T]`.
+The benchmarks compare creation, membership test, and bulk operations for `ArraySet[T]` with [`scala.collection.immutable.SortedSet[T]`](http://www.scala-lang.org/api/current/index.html#scala.collection.SortedSet) and [`scala.collection.immutable.HashSet[T]`](http://www.scala-lang.org/api/current/index.html#scala.collection.immutable.HashSet).
 An `ArraySet[A]` is just a wrapper around an ordered array.
 Lookup for contains etc. is done using a binary search and is therefore O(log n).
 Elements are sorted, so an `ArraySet[A]` is most closely comparable with a `SortedSet[A]`.
 But it will still perform better than a binary search tree, since the data is in a single continuous section of memory.
 And of course it will work up to very large collections where a binary tree will run out of memory because of its memory overhead.

 ### Building